CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Background

 \subsection{Execution phases}

 Execution phases are segments of monitoring data, reflecting the behaviour of the system under scrutiny per individual task during an execution.
 Phases are applicable to time-series monitoring data collected from industrial CPS.
 As industrial CPS operate primarily on sequential and repetitive machine cycles, the concept of phases is an effective method of data compartmentalisation.
-As such, data related to each task or sub-task can be analysed individually and in isolation.
-Phases covering tasks and respective sub-tasks form a hierarchical relation.
-A visual representation of different phases assigned to tasks and sub-tasks during a generic execution timeline is given in \Cref{fig:execution_phases}.
-The bottom two rows depict such compartmentalisation using phases specific to our demonstrator use-case, described in \Cref{subsec:use_case}.
+As such, data related to each task or sub-task can be analysed in isolation.
+Phases covering tasks and respective sub-tasks form a hierarchical relation, which can be seen in \Cref{fig:execution_phases} for a generic execution timeline.
+The bottom two rows depict such a compartmentalisation using phases specific to our demonstrator use-case, described in \Cref{subsec:demonstration_platform}.
 Considering the repetitive nature of industrial CPS, compartmentalised phase data are most suitable for collecting ML dataset instances.